Laserbolt/Bluej-Themes/README.md

    OR

+> [!CAUTION]
+> This is advisable for older computers or if the above method fails

 1\.
 Click on ```Code``` at the top-right corner of this repository page and select ```ownload ZIP``` from the dropdown menu.
 2. Go to your``` Downloads``` folder, right-click on ```Bluej-Dark-Theme-main.zip``` and select ```Extract here```.